noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 Let's see if our page correctly displays the keys for Development environment we have set up: see [(port 3000)]({{TRAFFIC_HOST1_3000}}).

+Did it succeed? 😁

+**💡 Pro tip:** If you discovered any hidden paths in Section 1, try visiting them again now.
+Something interesting might have changed...

-Did it succeed? 😁 Stop the server with `Ctrl+C` in the terminal when you're done testing.
+Stop the server with `Ctrl+C` in the terminal when you're done testing.

 ### Run with Production Environment